 In what follows, a distinction is made and maintained between curative and precautionary health investments.
-This distinction is an important one since the two types of investment may behave quite differently over the life cycle.
-Specifically, curative health investments are defined to have direct effects on the stock of health or the rate of depreciation of health, or both, and are produced using medical-care goods and services (e.g., taking antibiotics to cure a bacterial infection or undergoing surgery to remove a tumor).
-As a result, curative health investments are not among an individual’s choice variables.
-In contrast, precautionary health investments (e.g., regular exercise, healthy diet or regular health check-ups and screenings) are defined as those that are under the control of an agent and indirectly affect the rate of depreciation of a stock of health by directly affecting the stock of health itself.
+This distinction is important since the two types of investment may behave quite differently over the life cycle.
+Specifically, curative health investments are defined as investments that have direct effects on the stock of health or the rate of depreciation of health, or both, and are produced using medical-care goods and services (e.g., taking antibiotics to cure a bacterial infection or undergoing surgery to remove a tumor).
+As a result, curative health investments are not among an individual's choice variables.
+In contrast, precautionary health investments (e.g., regular exercise, a healthy diet, or regular health check-ups and screenings) are defined as those that are under the control of an agent and indirectly affect the rate of depreciation of the stock of health by directly affecting the stock of health itself.
 That is, the current stock of health, which is directly influenced by precautionary health investments, determines the rate of depreciation of health.
 The view that precautionary health investments indirectly affect the rate of depreciation of health in the aforementioned manner is consistent with ample medical evidence.
-Therefore, we focus on precautionary health investments in our model (see (\ref{2-3}) in Section 2).
+Therefore, we focus on precautionary health investments in our model (see \eqref{2-3} in Section \ref{sec-2}).

-The introduction of the option to choose the time for a health precautionary investment raises several questions.
-First, if an individual is faced with the choice of when buying preventive health insurance, how should she optimally behave?
-In particular, a non-trivial trade-off arises: If the agent invests into healthcare too early, then she reduces her wealth, thus affecting consumption and portfolio choice; if she invests in health too late, then this will negatively impact on the utility and the survival probability.
+The introduction of the option to choose the time of a precautionary health investment raises several questions.
+First, if an individual is faced with the choice of when to buy preventive health services, how should she optimally behave?
+In particular, a non-trivial trade-off arises: if the agent invests in healthcare too early, she reduces her wealth, thus affecting consumption and portfolio choice; if she invests in health too late, this will negatively affect utility and survival probability.
 Second, how do optimal consumption and investment strategies react to the introduction of health factors?